lleviraz/urban_segmentation/docs/index.md

 We learned a lot from this project, mainly the machine learning aspects , but also about managing such an interactive project with the stakeholders, and evolving requirements.

-We conducted monthly meetings with our mentors to present the project’s status and collect their feedback.
+We conducted monthly meetings with our mentors to present the project status and collect their feedback.

 Although at a very early stage of the project, we got some nice results, the research effort that was required to improve and get our final results was not negligible.

 We had to learn how to work with the multi-bands images, and deep dive into the UNET architecture.

-A key moment to mention was when we were stuck for sometime with some medium quality results which we got quite easily with fastai, and then after consulting our mentors, we decided to ‘start from scratch’ and to revert to a plain PyTorch implementation.
+A key moment to mention was when we were stuck for sometime with some medium quality results which we got quite easily with fastai, and then after consulting our mentors, we decided to "start from scratch" and to revert to a plain PyTorch implementation.
 That, and applying some normalization over the input images - gave us the final results which are reported here.

 We learned a few important tips along the way: